fadasr/fadasr.github.io/_posts/2018-12-05-public-key-cryptography.md

 - a different private key was used to generate the signature
 - the data has been changed since the signature was applied

 digital signatures are also used for authentication to systems or applications.
 A system can authenticate Alice's identity through a challenge-response protocol.
 The system generates a random challenge and Alice signs it.
 If the signature is verified with Alice's public key, it must have been signed by Alice.
-This type of authentication is useful for remote access to information
+This type of authentication is useful for remote access to information on a server, or for gaining security access to a restricted feature.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjEyOTU2OTYsMTA5NjI5Njc4NiwtOT
+eyJoaXN0b3J5IjpbLTU1MzUxNzI0NywxMDk2Mjk2Nzg2LC05NT
-U1NzM1NjQwLDIxMjQ2NDA3MywtMTg4Nzg4MjAwNiw1NTU1MDEx
+U3MzU2NDAsMjEyNDY0MDczLC0xODg3ODgyMDA2LDU1NTUwMTE4
-ODRdfQ==
+NF19
 -->